SethRobertson/GitBestPractices/0main.md

 continuous commits today.

-Personally, I commit early and often and then let the sausage making be seen by all.
+Personally, I commit early and often and then let the sausage making be seen by all except in the most formal of circumstances.
 Just look at the history of this gist!

 ## Don't panic